wwatson4506/MSC/README.md

 # MSC-non-blocking
 Mass Storage Controller for Teensy 3.6 and Teensy 4.x

-This the latest and possibly last version of MSC that I am submitting.
+This the latest version of MSC that I am submitting.
 It should function the same way as the original MSC did but also has the ability to do USB disk transfers in a non-blocking mode.
 Using the non-blocking mode is probably only usefull with a an RTOS or modified version of FatFS or SDFat.
 I tried modifying FatFS but that failed due to the fact that it had to wait for the transfers to complete before processing.
 There will have to be a mechanism to signal completion of data to or from the USB drive.